 Smart Contract Audits

-While blockchain technology itself, such as Ethereum and EOS, is secure, blockchain applications may not be and may have vulnerabilities.
+While blockchain protocols like Ethereum and EOS, are secure, blockchain applications built on top may have vulnerabilities.
 Bugs and exploits in smart contracts can frequently have serious financial consequences.
 This makes audits an important part of the smart contract development and optimization process.